Sarkutz/initmux/README.md

 root: <RootDirectory>
 ```

-Is the directory root of all windows.
+Is the root directory of all windows.
 This attribute is optional.
-If defined, its value will be concatenated
-before the `dir`, which will be explained soon.
+If defined, its value will be added before the `dir` attribute, which will be explained soon.

 Note: If you want to refer to `~`, please use `'~'` or `"~"` not only `~`.
 This symbol will be expanded to the
 HOME location of the user who called the script.
 It uses `os.path.expanduser` of `os` python module.

 ### models

-Is a sort of skeleton that you want to put into your windows description.
-You can then describe a model that
-can be applyed to several windows at once.
+They are a sort of ***skeleton*** for your windows description.
+You can describe a model which can be applied to several windows at once.

-You can see the power of the `models` attribute, in the following example:
+See the power of the `models` attribute in the following example:

 * `~/.config/IniTmux/Packagers.yml`
 ```yaml